ftconan/python3/README.md

 #### data structures
 1. list is not the only answer(arrays, memoryview, numpy and scipy, deque, asyncio, multiprocessing)
 #### function as object
-1. list comprehension replace (map, filter, reduce function)
+1. list comprehension can replace (map, filter, reduce function)
+2. reduce is not built-in function in Python3(from fuctools import reduce)